Economics for Business

 In a nutshell

-Salford Business School maintains excellent links with businesses both locally and around the globe.
-These industry links help us to ensure that our programmes are designed around the current needs of employers and provide exciting placement opportunities for undergraduate students.
+This programme is highly practical, career-focused and industry-informed to prepare you for a successful managerial career.
+Salford Business School maintains excellent links with businesses both local and international and we are recognised by the Small Business Charter for our work with small businesses (SMEs).
+Our industry connections help us to ensure that our programmes are designed around the current needs of employers and provide exciting real-world opportunities for undergraduate students.

 By studying Business and Management, you’ll not only graduate with an advanced knowledge of management theory, but with the experience, professional skills and industry insights to embark on an exciting career across multiple sectors and roles.
 The Foundation Year of the four-year programme aims to provide understanding of the key subjects in business to meet the prerequisites for studying BSc Business and Management.